 - Temperature of 100.4 degrees or over (oral/ear/temporal temperature)

 - Disruptive cough or cough with fever

 - Suspected infection of eye, ears, nose, throat, skin, scalp

 - Severe abdominal pain or headache

 - Suspected communicable disease

 - Suspected Pediculosis (head lice)

-- Suspected fractures or any severe or disabling injury

-- Ouestionable need for sutures

-- Vomiting or diarrhea (more than 2 occasions loose stools during the day)

-- Head injury
+- Suspected fractures or any severe or disabling injury - Ouestionable need for sutures - Vomiting or diarrhea (more than 2 occasions loose stools during the day) - Head injury

 If a student exhibits any of the above symptoms, the nurses or their designee will call the student's Parents/Guardians to have the student immediately picked up.
 Parents/Guardians will be notified using the Emergency Information Card, which is filled out on the first day of school.
-If the Parents/Guardians cannot be reached, then the emergency contacts will be notified.
-The child will only be dismissed to the Parents/Guardian or the emergency contacts listed on the Emergency Information Card.
+If the Parents/Guardians cannot be reached within 30 minutes, then the emergency contacts will be notified.
+The child will only be dismissed to the Parents/Guardian or the emergency contacts listed in your SNAP parent portal and/or on the Emergency Information Forms.
 If the emergency contact picks up the child, they will be required to show a photo ID if they are unknown to school personnel.
-The nurses will contact Parents/Guardians via telephone of any medical care administered to their child other than basic first aid.
+The nurses will contact Parents/Guardians via email or telephone of any medical care administered to their child other than basic first aid.
 Students picked up from school due to any of the above factors must remain out of school for one full school day.

-NLG employees are provided with the training required to receive and maintain their certifications in First Aid and in CPR typically within the first three months of becoming employed at NLG.
+NLG employees are provided with the training required to receive and maintain their certifications in Adult and Child First Aid, CPR and AED within the first month of becoming employed at NLG.
+All employees are re-certified by nursing every two years on a routine basis.